-The Digital Methods Initiative (DMI) Amsterdam, is holding its annual Winter School on Interventions & Positionings.
-The format is that of a (social media and web) data sprint, with hands-on work for telling stories with data, together with a programme of keynote speakers and a Mini-conference, where PhD candidates, motivated scholars and advanced graduate students present short papers on digital methods and new media related topics, and receive feedback from the Amsterdam DMI researchers and international participants.
-Participants need not give a paper at the Mini-conference to attend the Winter School.
-For a preview of what the event is like, you can view short video clips from previous editions of the Summer School in 2015 and 2014.
+The Digital Methods Initiative (DMI) Amsterdam, is holding its annual Winter School on ‘Bias in content recommendation and moderation'.
+The format is that of a (social media and web) data sprint, with tutorials as well as hands-on work for telling stories with data.
+There is also a programme of keynote speakers.
+It is intended for advanced Master's students, PhD candidates and motivated scholars who would like to work on (and complete) a digital methods project in an intensive workshop setting.
+For a preview of what the event is like, you can view short video clips from previous editions of the School.

-For application details please visit the Digital Methods website below.
+For all details about this Winter Course, please visit the Digital Methods website below.

 |Credits||6 ECTS, 1 weeks|